ywxt/ywxt.github.io/books/our-secret-base/src/chapter_1.md

 Baiyue Town wasn't far from Jinjiang City.
 If you drove from the city center, the journey would take about three and a half hours, and there were buses and coaches running back and forth.

 If he had only gone back to visit relatives or escape the heat for a while, he probably would have been happy.
-He could occasionally get away from the city and enjoy a悠闲的乡野生活, and then he could share some stories with his classmates.
+He could occasionally get away from the city and enjoy a leisurely rural life, and then he could share some stories with his classmates.

 Unfortunately, Yan Jingxing had actually gone there to settle down.
 His uncle had already found a school for him to transfer to, and he had left in such a hurry that he didn't even have time to say goodbye to his high school friends.
 He couldn't help but feel a little resentful.